freage/java-2D-games/multithreading.md

 ----------------------
 Reads and writes of `int`s (and most other primitive types) are atomic.
 If you want atomic read/write of another variable, declare it `volatile`.

 Mutex locks can be implicitly added with the keyword `synchronized`.
 The executions of two synchronized methods on the same object will not interleave.
 There are also two synchronized blocks, i.e. a block of statements, where you specify the object that should be locked while that block is executing.
+(Synchronized blocks can only lock references, not primitive types.
+If you want to lock a primitive type, copy it to a local variable instead.)

 Snake
 -----